CAERUS ACADEMY

 • the eight parts of speech

-• verbs: action verbs, linking verbs and verb tense
+• verbs: action verbs, linking verbs, helping verbs, and verb tense

 • subject and predicate